Select Page

 What is a Peer Health Advocate

-Health Advocates (HAs) are students living in the residence halls that are trained on various health issues including colds and flu, first aid, substance use/abuse, sexual health, stress management, etc. They have supplies for minor health concerns, such as bandages, ice packs, common over-the-counter medicines, thermometers, and condoms, and they serve as a resource and referral agent in addressing your health and wellness needs.
-In addition to serving the health needs of individual students, HAs plan and implement at least one wellness program every semester in their residence hall, create monthly health bulletin boards and maintain active communication with the Hall Staff to address health and wellness issues specific to their residence hall.
+Health Advocates (HAs) are students living in the residence halls that are trained on various health issues including colds and flu, first aid, substance use/misuse, sexual health, stress management, etc. They have supplies for minor health concerns, such as bandages, ice packs, common over-the-counter medicines, thermometers, and condoms, and they serve as a resource and referral agent in addressing your health and wellness needs.
+In addition to serving the health needs of individual students, HAs plan and implement at least one wellness program every month in their residence hall, create monthly health bulletin boards, and maintain active communication with the Hall Staff to address health and wellness issues specific to their residence hall.

 What supplies can I get from the Peer Health Advocate?